skiadas/WebAppsCourse/notes/object_properties.md

 s1.pop();
 s1.values;             // Shows us what's there
 s1.values = [];        // Fails to change the values array.
-s1.values.push(4);     // But this works and modifies the array.
+s1.values.push(4);     // DANGER: But this works and modifies the array.
 ```

 ### Optional: Further lockdown